Clara Chung

 Clara Chung (born October 31, 1987), known mononymously as Clara (stylized in all caps), is an American singer-songwriter, producer and composer.
 She is a music artist who rose to fame on Youtube when she won numerous talent competitions in a row including JC Penney's Talent Search, Los Angeles’ Kollaboration 10, KAC Media Juice Night, and ISA 2009.
 CLARA is a self-taught multi-instrumentalist who writes, produces, and directs her own content.
-CLARA's sweet, sultry vocals paired with soul-stirring music make her an artist to remember.
-CLARA has independently sold out tours worldwide and has performed at the Hollywood Bowl, Walt Disney Concert Hall, and for the White House's U.S. Department of Education.
+CLARA has independently sold-out tours worldwide and has performed at the Hollywood Bowl, Walt Disney Concert Hall, and for the White House's U.S. Department of Education.
 CLARA's music has been featured in commercials, Film & TV (Netflix's Big Mouth) and can be heard in public spaces all around the globe.
 CLARA also composes for cosmetics industry titan Bobbi Brown.

 Early life and education

 Chung was born in New York on October 31, 1987, to South Korean-born parents who currently reside in Northridge, California.

 Chung graduated from the University of California, Irvine with a Bachelor of Arts degree in psychology and a minor in Education in 2010 and is currently enrolled in a graduate program for Psychology at Pepperdine University.
-She is now a full-time professional music artist, but had taught children with autism prior to all her music endeavors.
+She is now a full-time professional music artist, but had taught children with autism prior to her music endeavors.